Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This is an award for smaller brands, or new/emerging brands that are less than five years old making inroads against big, established leaders, taking on “sleeping giants,” beyond their current category and set of competitors to tackle a dominant leader.
 Entrants must detail the business challenge, the competitive landscape, and how the business succeeded despite the odds.
 Define your competitive landscape, including the market difference between the David and Goliath to demonstrate why the brand was a Traditional David.
 Note: Judges will deduct from the case without sufficient proof that the submitting brand is a Traditional David.

-Activation campaigns that may take effect over one day, or up to four weeks.
+For campaigns that may take effect over one day, or up to four weeks.
 Maximum of 3 months data permitted.
 Participants should determine relevance between entry and its' category depends on product and the campaign objectives.
 In the jury process will be account factor of achieve results in a shorter time, or compared to the usual similar campaigns.

-To be eligible, an entry may not be for a line extension and must represent the only marketing efforts for the brand during the time period.
+The category is focused on non-profit organizations and associations.
+To be eligible, an entry may not be for a line extension and must represent the only marketing efforts during the time period.
 The value of donated and non-traditional media as well as activation costs must be included.
+A small budget is defined in the context of your competitors' spending in the market.
+It is important to demonstrate how your campaign achieved effectiveness even with lower financial expenditures compared to other players in the market.

+The category is focused on products/services.
 To be eligible, an entry may not be for a line extension and must represent the only marketing efforts for the brand during the time period.
 The value of donated and non-traditional media as well as activation costs must be included.
+A small budget is defined in the context of your competitors' spending in the market.
+It is important to demonstrate how your campaign achieved effectiveness even with lower financial expenditures compared to other players in the market.

 This category spotlights effective strategic efforts that were able to generate desired results as a direct outcome from a single significant moment of activity.
-Cases should show how the brand or product/service was put in an intensely bright spotlight to create immediate, measurable, unexpected, and unconvential impact.
+Cases should show how the brand or product/service was put in an intensely bright spotlight to create immediate, measurable, unexpected, and unconventional impact.
 The best examples include live experiences, moments, stunts, and tactics, online and offline, perhaps amplified through PR, social media, digital engagement, or even the use of content created in the moment to fuel paid campaigns.

 For efforts that grew the business/brand by changing the marketing model in ways that drive the industry forward.
 A marketing disruptor of any size can enter.
 Detail the marketing challenge, the competitive landscape, and how the brand succeeded by changing the existing marketing model for the brand/category.

 Honoring the most effective integrated campaigns based on a specific shopper insight and designed to engage the shopper and guide the purchase process to achieve conversion.
-An effort may be entered into a maximum of two Commerce & Shopper categories.

 Some of the most impactful efforts occur when a deep understanding of shoppers’ attitudes, behaviors, and needs lead to innovative category/aisle evolution, whether in-store, online or both.
 Entrants must outline how the effort utilized shopper activation at shelf or shopper awareness of evolution to enhance the shopping experience and drove greater engagement, conversion, and category growth.
 Successful entries in this category will be sustainable evolutions and not simply promotional in nature.

 This is an award for smaller, new, or emerging brands that are making inroads against big, established leaders, taking on “sleeping giants,” or moving into a new product/service field beyond their current category and set of competitors to tackle a dominant leader.
 (Challenger brands are defined as having less than 15% of branded market share in the product/service category.)
 Entrants must detail the business challenge, the competitive landscape, and how their business succeeded despite the odds.
-Requirements include a definition of the competitive landscape, including the market difference between the entered brand and it’s top competitors to demonstrate why this brand is a challenger.
+Requirements include a definition of the competitive landscape, including the market difference between the entered brand and its top competitors to demonstrate why this brand is a challenger.
 Note: Judges will deduct from the case if sufficiently proof that the brand is appropriately classified as a challenger brand is not included.

 This category is for campaigns that effectively used insights, strategy, creative, and analytics to drive digital shopper conversion.
 Show how, by utilizing data and a deep understanding of the shopper, the brand and/or retailer succeeded in a digital setting.
 A successful effort will combine strong shopper knowledge with digital marketing practices to increase conversion online.
 The effort must be based on a shopper insight(s) and be shopper-driven.
 Explain the strategy of how the effort went to market.
 Submissions in this category will be solely evaluated on digital commerce effectiveness.